-- 27) Refer to Table 2-4.
-If the two countries specialize and trade, who should export digital cameras? - A) There is no basis for trade between the two countries. - B) China - C) South Korea - D) They should both be importing digital cameras.
+- 133) Refer to Table 2-20.
+If the two countries specialize and trade, who should export wristwatches? - A) There is no basis for trade between the two countries. - B) Japan - C) Thailand - D) They should both be importing wristwatches.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made